Is Turquoise Hill Resources Ltd. (TRQ) a Keeper?

 TRQ’s Market Performance

-TRQ stocks went down by -4.82% for the week, with a monthly jump of 7.60% and a quarterly performance of -2.66%, while its annual performance rate touched 83.26%.
-The volatility ratio for the week stands at 2.82% while the volatility levels for the past 30 days are set at 4.65% for Turquoise Hill Resources Ltd. The simple moving average for the period of the last 20 days is 22.49% for TRQ stocks with a simple moving average of 35.14% for the last 200 days.
+TRQ stocks went up by 12.21% for the week, with a monthly jump of 25.23% and a quarterly performance of 3.39%, while its annual performance rate touched 100.00%.
+The volatility ratio for the week stands at 2.66% while the volatility levels for the past 30 days are set at 4.44% for Turquoise Hill Resources Ltd. The simple moving average for the period of the last 20 days is 19.92% for TRQ stocks with a simple moving average of 34.28% for the last 200 days.

-After a stumble in the market that brought TRQ to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.06% of gains for the given period.
+After a stumble in the market that brought TRQ to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.48% of loss for the given period.

 Stock Fundamentals for TRQ